Carson Wentz and offense uneven, but Eagles win wild ride

-LANDOVER, MD -- Philadelphia Eagles quarterback Carson Wentz spent a good portion of his day playing backyard-style football, on the run and in improv mode after the initial plan went to heck.
-Sometimes he created art, sometimes he created opportunity for the Washington Redskins.
-Whatever the outcome, just about every dropback was drama-packed.
+LANDOVER, Md. -- Philadelphia Eagles quarterback Carson Wentz spent a good portion of his day playing backyard-style football, on the run and in improv mode after the initial plan broke down.
+Sometimes he created art.
+Sometimes he created opportunities for the Washington Redskins.
+Whatever the outcome, just about every dropback was packed with drama.

-The question that emerges, as the Eagles topped Washington in the opener 30-17, is whether this helter-skelter offensive style is sustainable.
-Wentz took a lot of shots -- Washington was credited with nine quarterback hits and two sacks ---partly because the offensive line leaked at times and partly because Wentz held onto the ball to extend a play.
+The question that emerges, as the Eagles topped Washington in the opener 30-17 Sunday, is whether this helter-skelter offensive style is sustainable.
+Wentz took a lot of shots -- Washington was credited with nine quarterback hits and two sacks -- partly because the offensive line leaked at times and partly because Wentz held onto the ball to extend a play.
 The degree of difficulty went up when standout left tackle Jason Peters left late in the first half with a groin injury.

-Wentz ended 26-of-39 for 307 yards with two touchdowns and an interception.
+Wentz finished 26-of-39 for 307 yards with two touchdowns and an interception.

-He showed how effective he can be in that type of wild west environment on the game's initial drive, as he shook loose some would-be tacklers in the backfield, kept his eyes downfield and launched the ball deep to receiver Nelson Agholor, who raced in for a 58-yard touchdown.
-The second-year QB added some magic on a key field-goal drive late in the game, escaping the grasp of linebacker Junior Galette as he rolled left before lofting a pass to tight end Zach Ertz down the sideline for a series-defining first down.
+The second-year QB showed how effective he can be in that type of Wild West environment on the game's initial drive, as he shook loose some would-be tacklers in the backfield, kept his eyes downfield and launched the ball deep to receiver Nelson Agholor, who raced in for a 58-yard touchdown.
+Wentz added some magic on a key field goal drive late in the game, escaping the grasp of linebacker Junior Galette as he rolled left before lofting a pass to tight end Zach Ertz down the sideline for a series-defining first down.

 He also yielded a pick-six on a tipped pass intended for Ryan Kerrigan, was whistled for an intentional grounding and got away with a Brett Favre-like left-handed pass.